-Lubricant health is essential to extending the life of machinery, and proper lubricant storage is critical to maintaining a clean and healthy fluid.
+Lubricant health is essential to extending the life of machinery.
+Proper oil storage is critical to maintaining a clean and healthy fluid.
 Many things can happen to the lubricant between bulk delivery and dispensing to the machine application.
 Adhering to some general recommended practices for the storage and handling of bulk lubricants can greatly improve the chances of having healthy machines with long service lives.

-A proper tank or vessel is necessary to avoid contamination and to prolong the life of the lubricant in storage (Figure 1).
+A proper tank or vessel is necessary to avoid contamination and to prolong the life of the lubricant in storage.

 Some tank design criteria are described below.
 However, it is recommended to consult the following American Petroleum Institute (API) standards relating to tank design, fabrication and commissioning: